Arm Debugger

 Prerequisites

-Arm Tools Environment Manager (identifier: arm.environment-manager )
+Arm Tools Environment Manager (identifier: arm.environment-manager)

-Arm Device Manager (identifier: arm.device-manager )
+Arm Device Manager (identifier: arm.device-manager)

-Peripheral Inspector (identifier: eclipse-cdt.peripheral-inspector )
+Peripheral Inspector (identifier: eclipse-cdt.peripheral-inspector)

-Memory Inspector (identifier: eclipse-cdt.memory-inspector )
+Memory Inspector (identifier: eclipse-cdt.memory-inspector)

 You must have an example project ready to use.
 You can create an example from scratch.
 Alternatively, if you are working with CMSIS, you can start from one of the official examples available on Arm Examples or keil.arm.com.
-These examples contain pre-configured vcpkg-configuration.json , tasks.json , and launch.json files.
+These examples contain pre-configured vcpkg-configuration.json, tasks.json, and launch.json files.

-Install the extension
+Install the Arm Debugger extension pack

 Open Visual Studio Code Desktop and click the Extensions icon in the Activity Bar to open the Extensions view.

-Search for Arm Debugger and click Install.
+Search for Arm Debugger and click the Install button.

 The Arm Tools Environment Manager extension downloads, installs, and manages software development tools, including the Arm Debugger engine, using Microsoft vcpkg artifacts.
 Arm Tools Environment Manager adds a vcpkg-configuration.json manifest file to your project and uses this file to acquire and activate the tools needed to set up your development environment.

-Some tools, like the Arm Debugger engine, require a user-based licensing (UBL) license.
+Some tools, like the Arm Debugger engine, require a User-based Licensing (UBL) license.
 You must activate the license with the Arm License Management Utility available with Arm Tools Environment Manager.

 See the Arm Tools Environment Manager README for more details.